LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 ## Nile river annual flow

-In this example we will follow some examples illustrated on Durbin, James, & Siem Jan Koopman.
+In this example we will follow what is illustrated on Durbin, James, & Siem Jan Koopman.
 (2012).
 "Time Series Analysis by State Space Methods: Second Edition."
 Oxford University Press.
-The data set consists of a series of readings of the annual flow volume at Aswan from 1871 to 1970.
+We will study the [`LocalLevel`](@ref) model with a series of readings of the annual flow volume at Aswan from 1871 to 1970.

 ```@setup nile
 using StateSpaceModels